-Pride & Gender Equity Center
+Pride & Gender Equity (PAGE) Center

 The center offers:

-- A commitment to building trusting relationships
+- A commitment to respect and building trusting relationships

-- All gender restroom
+- An all-gender restroom

 What is a Land Acknowledgment Statement?
 A Land Acknowledgment is a formal statement that recognizes and respects Indigenous Peoples as traditional occupants of this land and the enduring relationship that exists between Indigenous Peoples and their traditional territories.